jvs/knives/README.md

 Starting with the player left of the dealer, each player in turn either:

-- **Picks:** Becomes the banker with the current strong suit
+- **Takes:** Becomes the banker with the current strong suit
 - **Passes:** Names a new strong suit (overriding the previous one) and passes

-Once someone picks:
+Once someone takes:

 - They become the **banker**
 - They take the 2 bank cards (now have 8 cards)